 From the outside, the front of the church looks like a sandcastle that is slowly crumbling into the ocean.
 Our first impression was not a good one.
 But once inside, it is beautiful.
-Modern, colorful, whimsical…like so much of Gaudi’s artwork in Barcelona.
+Modern, colorful, whimsical…like so much of Gaudí’s artwork in Barcelona.
 I love the inside…for the colors and its incredible uniqueness.
-I love it that Gaudi broke out of the mold of how churches are traditionally designed, and came up with this “masterpiece.”
+Gaudí broke out of the mold of how churches are traditionally designed and came up with this masterpiece.

 Your other option is to climb the tower on the Nativity façade.
 This tower looks out over east Barcelona.
 Whether or not the views are any better, we have no idea.

 For those who want to do this, please note, the only way down either tower is via a spiral staircase.

 PRO TRAVEL TIP: This is very important!
 Book your tickets in advance or join a tour of the Sagrada Familia.
 Without pre-purchased tickets, you risk waiting up to two hours in line to enter the Sagrada Familia.
 To purchase your tickets online in advance, and get updated pricing and hours, visit the Sagrada Familia website.